Azerbaijanis in Georgia: Political and social activity

 Of the four ethnic Azerbaijanis elected in the Georgian National Assembly in the 2016 parliamentary election, three represent the ruling Georgian Dream (Mahir Darziyev, Ruslan Hajiyev, Savalan Mirzayev) and one the previously ruling United National Movement (Azer Suleymanov).
 There are currently three officially registered large Azerbaijani social organisations, focusing on language instruction, civic education and intercultural communication.
 However, according to a report by the UN Association of Georgia, Azerbaijani politicians who make it to the national scene often come from Tbilisi and thus maintain weak links with the rural portion of the minority they are supposed to represent.

 Ponichala, an Azerbaijani village within Tbilisi, is one of the drug trafficking hubs in Georgia.
 Despite the population of the village being only 0.5% of the population of the capital as a whole, 17% of drug-related crimes in Tbilisi are committed in Ponichala.

-Georgia–Armenia border incidents

-The Advisory Committee on the Framework Convention for the Protection of National Minorities received reports that ethnic Azerbaijanis living close to the Armenian border often become victims of acts of violence, land and other property seizures and thefts of cattle.
-Local law enforcement agencies fail to respond adequately to these cases.
-In 2013, members of Azerbaijani NGOs representing seven villages along the Georgia–Armenia border blamed these incidents on Armenian border guards who, according to them, have advanced 100–150 metres into the Georgian territory and are now in control of a local water reservoir that has been used by farmers for irrigation since 1948.
-They reportedly harass Azerbaijanis who try to use the reservoir or herd sheep in the nearby area.